andrejcremoznik/WordPressBP/README.md

 ### Backend

-Develop your templates in the `web/app/themes/*`.
+Develop your template in the `web/app/themes/mywebsite`.

 If you're going to build custom plugins put them in `web/app/plugins` and prefix the folder name with you project's namespace as used in the setup script.
+This way they won't be ignored by `.gitignore` otherwise you'll have to modify that file.

 Use **composer** to pull in 3rd-party plugins to your project from [WordPres Packagist](http://wpackagist.org/).

-## Deploying with Grunt
+### Deploying with Grunt

-TODO
+WordPressBP includes a simple automated deployment script using Grunt.
+You can deploy your website by running `grunt deploy --env=production` but this requires some setup.
+All the configuration for deploys is in `Gruntfile.js` if you're feeling adventurous.

+TODO: Instructions how to prepare the server and configure `Gruntfile.js` for automated deploys.

 ### Recommended plugins

-**PLUGIN RULE #1: Do not use plugins if doing it by yourself is reasonable!**
+**PLUGIN RULE #1: Do not use a plugin if doing it by yourself is reasonable!**

 You don't need plugins for sliders, lightboxes, social widgets etc. and you certainly don't want plugins not being actively developed.